 Tennis courts, the flora park and golf course are just around the corner.

-The home has 3 Bedrooms consisting of 2 Double beds and 2 sets of bunks in the 3rd bedroom, sleeping a total of 8.
+The home has 3 Bedrooms consisting of 2 Double beds and 2 single beds in the 3rd bedroom, sleeping a total of 6.
 The kids room is huge and has a flat screen TV and lounge.
 We provide quilts and pillows and tea towels - you need to bring pillow slips, sheets and towels.

 For those of you that hate the idea of going home with a car full of dirty linen and spending the day washing we can also provide linen for $15 per head.
 This will include pillow slips, sheets, bath towels and bath mats.